knyar/nginx-lua-prometheus/README.md

 ## Installation

+To use this library, you will need the [ngx_lua]( https://github.com/openresty/lua-nginx-module) nginx module.
+You can either use a lua-enabled nginx-based server like [OpenResty](https://openresty.org/en/), or a regulal nginx server with the module enabled: for example, on Debian 10 you can simply install `libnginx-mod-http-lua` (but please read the [known issues](
+#known-issues) if you use a later Debian version).

-You need to install nginx package with lua support (`libnginx-mod-http-lua` on newer Debian versions, or `nginx-extras` on older ones).
-The library file, `prometheus.lua`, needs to be available in `LUA_PATH`.
-If this is the only Lua library you use, you can just point `lua_package_path` to the directory with this git repo checked out (see example below).
+The library file - `prometheus.lua` - needs to be available in `LUA_PATH`.
+If
+this is the only Lua library you use, you can just point `lua_package_path` to the directory with this git repo checked out (see example below).

 OpenResty users will find this library in [opm](https://opm.openresty.org/).
 It is also available via